oicr-gsi/shesmu/README.md

   called `AutoInhibit`.
 If an alert is firing with no `environment` label or an `environment` label that matches the supplied `environment` string, then actions will be paused.

+## Dumpers
+When debugging Shesmu olives, it is possible to log all output passing through an olive to a dumper.
+Dumping to a non-existent dumper simply discards the debugging output.

+- TSV dumper.
+Write all data to a TSV file.
+Create a JSON file ending in `.tsvdump` containing an object where the keys are the dumper names and the values are the files to write.
+The file will be truncated with each olive pass.